 Sophia (Hanson Robotics)

 Hanson Robotics’ AI-powered humanoid robot Sophia has traveled the world, graced the cover of Cosmopolitan Magazine, made multiple appearances on The Tonight Show and addressed the United Nations.
 One of the more widely known humanoid robots, Sophia can process visual, emotional and conversational data to better interact with humans.
-More recently, Sophia made headlines by acting as a college’s commencement speaker, which didn’t come without controversy.
+More recently, Sophia made an appearance at an innovation fair in Zimbabwe.

 Surena IV (University of Tehran)